This is Dave.

 “Dave” I say…

-“…” (he never answers back, simply waits to hear my problem)
+“…” (He never answers back, he simply waits to hear my problem.)

 And so I go on to describe the issue I’m faced with, starting with what I’m trying to achieve and what I have done.
 This ‘taking a step back’ approach can mean it’s only moments before I discover a typo in the code, or uncover some flawed logic that’s resulted in the brick wall I’ve just spent nearly an hour trying to smash through.